Cover Letter for Internship Examples | How to Write (Format)

 Do not state lack of experience

 You must not state your lack of experience.
 This mistake would present you as an amateur and diminish the employer’s perception of you.
-You must also ensure that the tone of the cover letter is not apologetic because the aim of the cover letter is not to appeal to the employer’s empathy but rather to persuade him/her to consider you.
+You must also ensure that the tone of the cover letter is not apologetic, because the aim of the letter is not to appeal to the employer’s empathy but rather to persuade him/her to consider you.

 Do not copy a template for your ease

 You should avoid copying templates.
-This is because a hiring manager has probably already been exposed to a variety of templates used by the other applicants.
+This is because a hiring manager has already been exposed to a variety of templates used by other applicants.
 In addition, applicants who copy templates can be perceived as lazy and unwilling to put effort into a personalized cover letter.

 Do not restate your resume

-Template of Cover Letter for Internship
+Template for a Cover Letter for Internship

 [YOU NAME]